Eligibility and fees

 - intend to continue living in the UK

-- be of good character - read Naturalisation booklet AN
+- be of good character - read the naturalisation guidance

 You should have lived in the UK for at least 5 years before the date of your application.

-You cannot include any time spent in the UK when you’re exempt from immigration control (for example, as a diplomat or member of visiting armed forces).
+You cannot include any time spent in the UK when you’re exempt from immigration control as a:

 You should also not have: